btzy/lieuzhenghong.com/_posts/2020-08-29-a-simple-parallel-processing-library.md

 (just rolls off the tongue, doesn't it) over a couple of days.
 We used it to process a large number (over 3 million) of JSON files.

-The package is called R-3PO (pronounced like C-3PO): it's a
-library built on top of [Ray](https://github.com/ray-project/ray) to make embarassingly parallel problems embarassingly easy.
+**Richard's Parallel Processing Protocol**, or R-3PO for short (like C-3PO) is an embarassingly trivial package built on top of [Ray](https://github.com/ray-project/ray) to make embarassingly parallel problems embarassingly easy.
-(It's also embarassingly trivial -- I hesitate to even call it a library.)

-Suppose you have lots of data files that need to be processed in the exact same way with the same function.
+Use case: Suppose you have lots of data files that need to be processed in the exact same way with the same function.
 And suppose you want to save the results of that processing into a CSV file.
 This is an _embarassingly parallel_ problem: it should be easy.

-And that's what R3PO aims to deliver: R3PO lets you do it with a `config.yaml` file and three lines of code.
+_Embarassingly_ easy, even: R3PO lets you do it with a `config.yaml` file and two lines of code.
 It automatically handles the distribution of tasks to processes, saves your progress so you can stop and restart the job anytime, and logs all errors automatically.